CodeYourFuture/curriculum/content/portfolio/blocks/data/index.md

     1='Identify core components required to supply data and functionality to the user interface'
 +++

-For your application to work, your user interface will need to interact with other services.
-These services can provide data and the means of updating this data to the user interface.
+For your application to work, your user interface will interact with other services.
+These services provide data and ways to update this data via the user interface.

 Here are the kinds of functionality these service may provide: